themreza/DJ-LLM/README.md

 ### Preparation

-To facilitate the process of fetching, reviewing, and selecting music from ccMixter, two scripts have been created.
+To facilitate the process of fetching, reviewing, and selecting music from ccMixter, the following scripts have been created (they need to be run in this order):

-`uv run dataset/fetch_ccmixter.py` uses [ccMixter's API](https://ccmixter.org/query-api) to fetch the list of all uploads with a CC BY license, saving the data as JSONL to `dataset/ccmixter_data.jsonl`.
+1. `uv run dataset/fetch_ccmixter.py` uses [ccMixter's API](https://ccmixter.org/query-api) to fetch the list of all uploads with a CC BY license, saving the data as JSONL to `dataset/ccmixter_data.jsonl`.
 This script must be run first.

-`uv run dataset/select_ccmixter.py` provides a [Terminal User Interface (TUI)](https://github.com/Textualize/textual) to navigate, view, listen to, and select uploads to be included in the dataset.
+2. `uv run dataset/select_ccmixter.py` provides a [Terminal User Interface (TUI)](https://github.com/Textualize/textual) to navigate, view, listen to, and select uploads to be included in the dataset.
 The selected upload IDs are saved one per line to `dataset/selected_uploads.txt`.

 ![](assets/images/ccmixter-browser.png)

+3. `uv run dataset/download_ccmixter.py` downloads the selected uploads, saving them to `dataset/music/<upload_id>_<file_index>.mp3`.
+It currently only downloads the first file of the upload, if it's in MP3 format.

 ## LLMs